microsoft/codecoverage/samples/VisualStudio/scenarios/scenario05/README.md

 ## Search Parameters

-Following search parameters are available to filter the coverage report
+The following search parameters are available to filter the coverage report

 1. Coverage numbers - methods where coverage value is greater or smaller than the specified search query
     1. Covered (%Blocks)